BuildFarBox/FarBox-Doc/docs/2 Template & API/7 performance optimization.markdown

 ## Optimizations in Template and Pages

-- Do not load too many resources (like css/js) in one page, otherwise it can lead to blocking a visitor's IP by server if the visitor reresh several times in a short time.
+- Do not load too many resources (like css/js) in one page, otherwise it can lead to blocking a visitor's IP by server if the visitor refresh several times in a short time.
 - In your css file, try to reduce using images.
 - Try to use SASS/SCSS/LESS instead of traditional CSS.